 \section{Retweeting Analysis With Subjective Model}

-Many factors have been proved to influence retweeting behavior \cite{Suh2010,conf/icwsm/MacskassyM11,Comarela:2012UFA}, however few researches have investigated the subjective motivation of a user to retweet a message.
+Many factors have been proved to affect retweeting behavior \cite{Suh2010,conf/icwsm/MacskassyM11,Comarela:2012UFA}, however few researches have investigated the subjective motivation of a user to retweet a message.

-Therefore we will study whether subjective model can help understand underlying reasons of a user's retweeting behavior.
+Therefore we will study whether the subjective model can help understand underlying reasons of a user's retweeting behavior.

 Apart from the context constraints, a tweet is more likely to be retweeted by subjective users who find it worth to.